-15.60 Eligible employees will be entitled to claim up to 37 weeks of statutory shared parental leave pay (ShPP), less any weeks of statutory maternity pay, maternity allowance or statutory adoption pay that has already been claimed by either partner.
+15.61 Eligible employees will be entitled to claim up to 37 weeks of statutory shared parental leave pay (ShPP), less any weeks of statutory maternity pay, maternity allowance or statutory adoption pay that has already been claimed by either partner.
 ShPP can be claimed following the birth or placement of the child, but not at the same time as the compulsory two weeks of leave following the birth or placement of the child.
 ShPP is paid at a rate set by the government each year.

-15.61 Where an employee intends to return to work after a period of shared parental leave, the maximum joint entitlement of an eligible couple to occupational shared parental pay will be as set out below.
+15.62 Where an employee intends to return to work after a period of shared parental leave, the maximum joint entitlement of an eligible couple to occupational shared parental pay will be as set out below.
 The maximum entitlement will only apply where either parent has not already received statutory or occupational maternity pay, maternity allowance or statutory or occupational adoption pay in respect of the child.
-Where such pay (excluding pay during the compulsory two-week maternity/adoption leave period) has been received by either parent, the maximum joint entitlement set out below will reduce proportionate to the amount of maternity or adoption pay which has either been taken and paid to either parent, or notified as intending to be taken by either parent.

-i) for the first six weeks of absence the employee will receive full pay.
+Where such pay (excluding pay during the compulsory two-week maternity/adoption leave period) has been received by either parent, the maximum joint entitlement set out below will reduce proportionate to the amount of maternity or adoption pay which has either been taken and paid to either parent, or notified as intending to be taken by either parent. i) for the first six weeks of absence the employee will receive full pay.
 Full pay is inclusive of any ShPP.
 The total receivable cannot exceed full pay;

-ii) for the next 18 weeks of absence the employee will receive half of full pay plus any ShPP.
-The total receivable cannot exceed full pay;

-iii) for the next 13 weeks, the employee will receive any ShPP that they are entitled to under the statutory scheme.

-iv) for the final 13 weeks, the employee will receive no pay.
+- i) for the first six weeks of absence the employee will receive full pay.
+Full pay is inclusive of any ShPP.
+The total receivable cannot exceed full pay; ii) for the next 18 weeks of absence the employee will receive half of full pay plus any ShPP.
+The total receivable cannot exceed full pay; iii) for the next 13 weeks, the employee will receive any ShPP that they are - entitled to under the statutory scheme. - iv) for the final 13 weeks, the employee will receive no pay.

-15.62 An NHS employer (as defined at Annex 1) will not pay more than 26 weeks,8 weeks' full pay (including the two weeks' compulsory leave) and 18 weeks' half pay, to employees accessing occupational maternity or adoption or shared parental pay in aggregate to an eligible couple.
+15.63 An NHS employer (as defined at Annex 1) will not pay more than 26 weeks, 8 weeks' full pay (including the two weeks' compulsory leave) and 18 weeks' half pay, to employees accessing occupational maternity or adoption or shared parental pay in aggregate to an eligible couple.
 This is irrespective of whether one or both parents are NHS employees as shared parental leave and pay is a joint entitlement.